The Grange, Edinburgh: Notable residents

 Francis H. Underwood was an American editor and writer.
 He was the founder and first associate editor of The Atlantic Monthly in 1857 while still working as a publisher's assistant.
 He lived at 35 Mansionhouse Road.

-William Henry Goold (15 December 1815 – 29 June 1897) was a Scottish minister of both the Reformed Presbyterian Church and the Free Church of Scotland who served as Moderator of the General Assembly of the Free Church 1877–78.
+William Henry Goold (1815–1897) was a Scottish minister of both the Reformed Presbyterian Church and the Free Church of Scotland who served as Moderator of the General Assembly of the Free Church 1877–78.
 He lived at 28 Mansionhouse Road.

-David Patrick (writer) FRSE LLD (1849[1] – 22 March 1914) was a Scottish writer and editor.
+David Patrick (writer) FRSE LLD (1849–1914) was a Scottish writer and editor.
 He edited Chambers's Encyclopaedia from 1888 to 1892,[1] Chambers's Biographical Dictionary in 1897 and Chambers's Cyclopaedia of English Literature with F. H. Groome from 1901 to 1903.
 He lived at 20 Mansionhouse Road.

 George Smeaton (1814–1889) was a 19th-century Scottish theologian and Greek scholar.
 He lived at 13 South Mansionhouse Road.

 John Duns (minister) FRSE (1820–1909) was Professor of Natural Science at New College, Edinburgh.
 He was a prolific author on both scientific and religious topics.
 He lived at 4 North Mansionhouse Road.

-Thomas Smith (missionary) (8 July 1817 – 26 May 1906) was a Scottish missionary and mathematician who was instrumental in establishing India's zenana missions in 1854.
+Thomas Smith (missionary) (1817–1906) was a Scottish missionary and mathematician who was instrumental in establishing India's zenana missions in 1854.
 He served as Moderator of the General Assembly of the Free Church of Scotland 1891–92.
 He lived at 10 Mansionhouse Road.

-Frederick Hallard FRSE PRSSA (11 May 1821 – 12 January 1882) was a Scottish advocate and legal author.
+Frederick Hallard FRSE PRSSA (1821–1882) was a Scottish advocate and legal author.
 He served as senior Sheriff-Substitute for Midlothian 1855 to 1882 and was Director of the Edinburgh Philosophical Institution and President of the Royal Scottish Society of Arts.
 He lived at 7 Whitehouse Terrace.

+George Washington Browne (1853–1939) was a Scottish architect who designed Edinburgh's Central Library and the Royal Hospital for Sick Children.
+From approximately 1896 to 1914, he lived in a house in Blackford Road that he designed for himself and his family.

-Dame Elizabeth Blackadder (1931 – 2021), artist and printmaker, lived in Fountainhall Road with her husband John Houston from the 1950s until her death in 2021.
+Dame Elizabeth Blackadder (1931–2021), artist and printmaker, lived in Fountainhall Road with her husband John Houston from the 1950s until her death in 2021.

-In popular culture
+Kate Atkinson, writer of novels, plays and short stories, currently lives in Grange.

+Filming location

-The Grange was also a principal filming location during the production of the BBC Three comedy drama Pramface which starred Scarlett Alice Johnson and Sean Michael Verey in the lead roles.
-The Grange features extensively in the showpiece but is appropriated in order to pose as an upmarket North London suburb due to its appearance similarities for the sake of plot integration.
+The Grange was a principal filming location for the BBC Three comedy drama Pramface, which starred Scarlett Alice Johnson and Sean Michael Vereyoles.